Daisy Khan

 Daisy Khan is a speaker, author, podcaster and media commentator, and Founder of the Women's Islamic Initiative in Spirituality and Equality (WISE), a women-led organization committed to peacebuilding, equality, and justice for Muslims around the world.
 She is a thought leader on Muslim women's rights, Islam in America, and preventing the spread of Islamophobia and extremism.
-In 2017, Khan published WISE Up: Knowledge Ends Extremism, a report intended to prevent the rise of hate and extremism and develop narratives of peace.
+In 2017, Khan published WISE Up: Knowledge Ends Extremism, to prevent the rise of hate and extremism and develop narratives of peace.
 Her memoir, Born with Wings, was published in April 2018.
+Her book "30 Rights of Muslim Women was published in 2024.
 She was listed among Time magazine's "100 Most Influential People", the Huffington Post included her in their "Top Ten Women Faith Leaders", and More magazine has described her as "a link between moderate Islam and the West."

 Early life

 Daisy Khan was born in the foothills of the Himalayas in the Indian state of Jammu and Kashmir.
-She was raised in a traditional, forward-thinking Muslim household, where education was highly valued.

-Khan attended a Christian missionary school, St. Patrick's Presentation Convent School.
-In an environment with an plethora of Hindus, Sikhs, and Muslims.
+She was raised in a forward-looking Muslim family, where education was highly valued.
+Her early life was shaped by an interelgious milieu where she attended a Christain School, St. Patrick's Presentation Convent School. with a student body of Hindus, Sikhs, Buddhists and Muslims.